MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/Morpheus Capital Providers Contract Guide.md

-# Morpheus Capital Providers Contract Guide
+# Capital Providers Contract Guide

 ## Introduction
 The purpose of the guide is to pass you through the process of direct interaction with the Morpheus Capital Providers Distribution Contract.